ucsb-cs148/s21/_lab/lab02.md

 **Graded (lab02-T)**: is your Team grade for {{page.num}}.
 As part of this grade:

-* (20 pts) Your README.md file is updated with information about your technology stack and approach, as well as listing
+* (20 pts) Your README.md file is updated with information about your technology stack and approach, as well as listing user roles (see [this description](https://ucsb-cs148.github.io/s21/lab/lab02-addendum))
 * (10 pts) There should be at least one user story in the In-Progress or Done column for your team.
 If there is more than one in the In-Progress column at any given time, it is because the issues for the first one are insufficient to keep the team making progress, and it was necessary to bring over a second one to have enough issues to work on.
 * (10 pts) There should be at least one issue under each user story that supports implementing that user story.
 * (20 pts) Each user on the team should have been assigned to at least one issue in the in-progress column.